Cash Statement Proofs (DEBK Invariants)

 This paper’s reference run uses the scenario runner script:

-The script executes four scenarios (profit/loss; VAT on/off) by running App.proc_DatasetSyntheticMIS with the following settings:
+The script executes four scenarios (profit/loss; VAT on/off) by running App.proc_DatasetSyntheticMIS with configurable settings, including:

 For full source, see EXEC_DatasetSyntheticMIS.sql.